vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Building/Build Errors/IL2CPP Not Installed.md

 ---

-If this has not fixed your issue, be extra certain your project is running on the Unity version you modified.
+If this has not fixed your issue, double-check your project is running on the Unity version you modified.

 [^1]: If you cannot add modules to an install, it may have been installed manually.
 Re-run the installer.